 For international students

-Please note that due to the inconstant and sometimes rapidly changing nature of the situation, we cannot guarantee that the information on this page is correct and up-to-date.
-Only the information provided by the responsible authorities is binding!
-If you miss important concerns of international students, please write to email@example.com.
+Please note that due to the rapidly changing nature of the situation, we cannot guarantee that the information provided here is up-to-date and correct.
+Please always consult the pages of the relevant institutions.
+Only the information published there is binding.
+If you miss important concerns of international students here, please write to email@example.com.

 Competences briefly explained: